Effective as of: 12.02.2022

 2.3 Application Fees

-Applicants and reapplicants submitting Applications for Admission to Undergraduate Study must pay the application fee.
-The application fee is non- refundable and subject to change without prior notice.
-For an up-to-date list of fees, refer to http://admissions.aua.am/undergraduate/application-requirements/.
+Applicants and reapplicants submitting applications for Admission to Undergraduate Study must pay the application fee.
+The application fee is non-refundable and subject to change without prior notice.
+For an up-to-date list of fees, refer to admissions.aua.am/undergraduate/application-requirements

 - Application Status and Admissions Decisions

 In order for the UAC to make a decision on an application, the Office of Admissions must receive complete applications with all required supplements.
-Applicants who submit complete application packages by AUA’s admission deadline dates will receive notification of their admission status by email, up to twelve weeks after each admission deadline date.
-Applicants who submit any new information after the published deadline date tp be considered by the UAC, including test retakes, will be moved to the next deadline date.
+Applicants who submit complete application packages by AUA’s admission deadline dates will receive notification of their admission status by email, within 10 weeks after each admission deadline date.
+Applicants who submit any new information after the published deadline date to be considered by the UAC, including test retakes, will be moved to the next deadline date.
 Any new information submitted after the published deadline will not be considered.

 Admissions decisions are final and cannot be appealed.